-4.1 Portfolio Management

-a) The qualifications and/or programmes of study and training schemes will be approved by the Academic Board under delegated authority from the Council.

-- b) All changes to the programme portfolio will be supported by a business case/needs analysis with evidence of demand, impact and strategic alignment with institutional priorities and regional/national needs. - c) Where addition of a programme/qualification is in an entirely new strategic direction for the Institution, it will be approved by Council. - d) Removal of qualifications/programmes of study from the academic programme portfolio that do not change the strategic direction of the Institute will be approved by Academic Board. - e) Where removal of qualifications/programmes of study results in a change of the Institution's strategic direction, Council approval will be required.
+- 4.1 Portfolio Management - a) The qualifications and/or programmes of study will be approved by the Academic Board under delegated authority from the Council. - b) All changes to the programme portfolio will be supported by a business case/needs analysis with evidence of equity of and demand, and the impact and strategic alignment with institutional priorities and regional/national needs. - c) Where addition of a qualification/programme of study is in an entirely new strategic direction for the Institution, it will be approved by Council. - d) Removal of qualifications/programmes of study from the academic programme portfolio that do not change the strategic direction of the Institute will be approved by Academic Board. - e) Where removal of qualifications/programmes of study results in a change of the Institution's strategic direction, Council approval will be required.